mssever/jekyll_build/README.md

 Installation
 ------------

-1. Clone this respository anywhere you like.
+1. Clone this repository anywhere you like.
 You can place it in a central location and refer to it from all your Jekyll projects, or you can add it to your project as a Git submodule.